ThirdEyeSqueegee/CLibNGPluginTemplate/README.md

   - Select how you want to fetch CommonLibSSE-NG:
     - Local instance (default): Use CommonLibSSE-NG from the path defined in the `CommonLibSSEPath` environment variable
     - Submodule: Use CommonLibSSE-NG as a git submodule
-  - `project_setup.py` just does a few convenience things like setting the project name in `vcpkg.json` and `CMakeLists.txt`

 ## Building your project